 “I love the group atmosphere of these workshops – creative people hanging out together and looking to create amazing images.
 It really is an unforgettable experience!”

-This five day course will transform the way you look at potential subjects, as well as your approach to composition and lighting, and grasp of technical camera skills.
+This six day course will transform the way you look at potential subjects, as well as your approach to composition and lighting, and grasp of technical camera skills.